adamsilver/fdpb/02-a-checkout-flow.md

 </div>
 ```

-The delivery address contains 5 fields that together make up an address.
+The delivery address contains five fields that together make up an address.
 Visually there is a slight difference between the fields: field width.

 ### Field Width

 In “Write Less Damn Code”[^4], Heydon Pickering jokingly points out, that the reason some people added XHTML 1.1 Complaint banners to their website was to ensure the height of the menu matches the height of the content.
 Similarly, you might be tempted to give every address field the same width.

-But, giving the postcode field the same width as every other field increases the cognitive burden for users.
-This is because the the width of the field gives users a clue as to the length of the content it requires.
+But giving the postcode field the same width as every other field increases the cognitive effort needed to fill it out.
+This is because the width gives users a clue as to the length of the content it requires.

 Baymard Institute's study[^5] found that “if a field is too long or too short, users start to wonder if they correctly understood the label.
 This was especially true for fields with uncommon data or a technical label like card verification code.”

-As postcodes consist of 6-8 characters, the field should have a matching width that is smaller than the other fields.
-You should apply this rule to every field whereby the length of the content is known.
+As we know that postcodes consist of 6-8 characters, the field's width should be smaller than the other fields.
+You should apply this rule to every field where the length of the content is known.

 ### Capture+ Enhancement

 Capture Plus[^6] is a third party plugin that lets users search for their address quickly and accurately.
-Instead of manually typing each part of the address in 5 separate boxes, users can type into just one.
-As the user types the first line of their address, suggestions appear from which they can select.
-This reduces the amount of keystrokes and therefore the chance of typos.
+Instead of manually typing each part of the address in 5 separate boxes, users type into just one.
+As the user types the first line of their address, suggestions will appear from which they can select.
+This reduces the number of keystrokes and therefore the chance of typos.

 ![Capture+ Enhancement](.)

 If no address is found, users can change the interface back to the original address form.
 In doing so, we conform to principle 5, *offer choice*.

-Capture+ offers a solution out of the box: you include their script and you're away.
-Except that you're not.
-Most third-party scripts don't consider the broad range of interaction preferences, usability and acessibility considerations that need to be taken into account.
-But, we'll look at all of this and more in the next chapter, when we build an accessibile autocomplete component.
+Capture+ has a third-party script which you can include on your page.
+But most third-party scripts don't consider the broad range of interaction preferences, usability and accessibility considerations that need to be taken into account.
+But, we'll look at all of this and more in the next chapter, when we build our own accessible autocomplete component.

 ## 4. Delivery Options